vtchitruong/Recursion/Ackermann/ackermann.md

-Write a recursive function to calculate the Ackermann fucntion.
+Write a recursive function to calculate the Ackermann function.

 Ackerman function A(m, n) =
 = n + 1 if m = 0